jayanthh71/monopoly/README.md

 # Game Overview

-monopoly game in python using tkinter and pillow created by Jayanth for a school project :D
+monopoly game in python using tkinter and pillow for a school project :D

 moddified some rules like jail cz its literlly too complex and i dont have the time for that